JS-Hao/frameani/README.md

   ​

-Note that the `value` is a special parameter that defines both the start and end of the animation, frameAni will calculate the current value of current time progress, and return it as a parameter of the render function.
+Note that the `value` is a special parameter that defines both the start and end of the animation, frameani will calculate the current value of current time progress, and return it as a parameter of the render function.

 For example, to let the element pan right 300px within 3s in a steady state, when it reaches 2 seconds, the returned value is 200.